 Support staff, including teachers with specialist expertise in learning, language or development, work collaboratively with class teachers at Koumala State School to provide focused teaching.
-Focused teaching is aligned to the PBL Expectations and Zones of Regulation, and student progress is monitored by the classroom teacher/s to identify those who:
+Focused teaching is aligned to the PBL Expectations, Zones of Regulation and the Smiling Minds curriculum and student progress is monitored by the classroom teacher/s to identify those who:

 - no longer require the additional support

-- require ongoing focussed teaching
+- · require ongoing focussed teaching

 - require intensive teaching.